Introduction and Meaning of Necessity

 For example, in the case of Re A (Children) (Conjoined Twins: Surgical Separation), separation of Siamese Twins was necessary even if it meant that there is a possibility of the weaker one dying.
 If the same decision had not been made, both would have died due to non-separation.
 Although this was a criminal case, if the same would have been tried under civil law, defence of necessity would still be applicable to the doctors.

-The existence of Necessity as a defence is extremely crucial.
+The existence of Necessity under Law of Torts as a defence is extremely crucial.
 If no such defence is available, many who are innocent would be held liable for a wrong they were forced into and did not have a way out.
 If the principle of necessity is overlooked, the law would be simple set of instructions which need be followed.
 However, if such approach is followed, the purpose of defence defeats itself.
 “Defences like necessity, reaffirm the primary function of courts of law, to administer justice in a particular case”.

 (No 2) 1 KB 496.